UPDATED: Jul 3, 2020

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn't influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-Choosing your beneficiary is the most important decision you will make when you apply for term life insurance.
+Choosing your beneficiary is one of the most important decisions you will make when you apply for term life insurance.

 A close second and third are choosing the amount of coverage and term length.
 After all, you can do your homework and select the perfect amount of coverage, but if you leave it to the wrong person what good is it?

 With this in mind, let’s make sure you get it right the first time; even though you will get another chance.
 More about this later.
 For now, though, these guidelines will set you on the right path.
 Use our FREE quote tool now to get a better idea of your term life insurance rates.

 A beneficiary is a person or entity who will receive the death benefit from your policy if you die.
 The death benefit is also called the coverage amount or policy proceeds, but we’ll stick with death benefit to keep things simple.